tess-jl/aws-developer-course/notes/7_AWS_CLI_SDK_IAM.md

 Can be done in serveral ways:
 * AWS CLI on local computer
 * AWS CLI on EC2 machine
-* AWS SDK on local computer
+* AWS SDK (Software Development Kit) on local computer
-* AWS SDK on EC2 machin
+* AWS SDK on EC2 machine
 * AWS Instance Metadata Service for EC2

 ### CLI Setup